Querying databases using SQL#

 Sorting tables#

 This table can also be sorted using the ORDER BY statement, for example to see the highest number of cells.
 In this case we sort the column descending using the DESC statement.
-The ascenting order ASC would be default.
+The ascending order ASC would be default.

 query = """